-Whole life insurance is a type of permanent life insurance that offers coverage for you throughout your life.
-If you are diligent with paying your premiums, a whole life policy will provide you coverage until the day the policyholder passes, without the need for policy conversion, extension, or renewal.
+Whole life insurance is a type of permanent life insurance that offers coverage throughout the lifetime of the insured.
+For policyholders who are diligent about paying premiums, whole life will provide coverage until the day the policyholder passes, without the need for policy conversion, extension, or renewal.

 Among the various types of permanent life insurance policies, whole life insurance is the most common.
-The American Council of Life Insurers (ACLI) reported that out of all policies sold to individuals in the US in 2014, 63.7% were whole life policies.
+The American Council of Life Insurers (ACLI) reported out of all policies sold to individuals in the US in 2017(1), 60 percent were whole life policies.

 Most permanent life insurance policy premiums are fixed amounts.
-This means that you pay the same rate from the beginning of the policy term to the end.
+This means the rate the policy begins with will be the same rate throughout the policy—it is not subject to change.
 The advantages of fixed premiums are:

-In majority of whole life policies, a portion of the premium you pay is accrued to a cash value account.
+In most whole life policies, a portion of the premium paid accrues into a cash value account.

 This additional saving feature of the whole life insurance distinguishes it from term life insurance.